-An important tool to use in the classification of waste is the EU List of Wastesiv (also known as the European Waste catalogue, EWC).
-This is essentially a list of six digit codes and associated descriptions of waste from various sources.
+An important tool to use in the classification of waste is the List of Wasteiv (LoW, also known as the EWC European Waste catalogue, EWC).
+This is a list of six digit codes and associated descriptions of waste from various sources.
 The codes have been divided into four types of entry: